whiprandolph/bestseller/Part 2 - Why Are We So Lost/12 - Selfish Violence vs Selfless Violence.md

 And since redistributing wealth is normal and common in a gift economy, this wasn't just a one-off event.
 Redistributing wealth is a common, ongoing part of maintaining a way of life based on generous sharing.

-The Zapatistas also ended property taxes and vastly reduced rents.[xxx-ezln urban reform law] Everyone was free to arm themselves, and uphold their laws and organize their own self-protection groups.[xxx-ezln law rights and obligations] All prisoners were released except murderers, rapists, and drug trafficking bosses.[xxx-ezln justice law] They developed a system of leadership that ensured that no one passed laws on anyone else.
+The Zapatistas also ended property taxes and vastly reduced rents.[xxx-ezln urban reform law] Everyone was free to arm themselves, uphold their laws, and organize their own self-protection groups.[xxx-ezln law rights and obligations] All prisoners were released except murderers, rapists, and drug trafficking bosses.[xxx-ezln justice law] They developed a system of leadership that ensured that no one passed laws on anyone else.
 Rather, different layers of councils, each layer covering a larger area, helped coordinate cooperation and collective self-defense as needed.[xxx-ezln new structure]

 One fighter said, "We will always carry resistance and rebellion in our hearts, because we are guardians of Mother Earth, we are not the owners...
 We were born in it, we live in it, we are going to take care of it and we are going to protect it -- and if necessary, we will die for it."[xxx-wagingnonviolence in the face of assassinations]

 The Black Panthers, Apaches, and Zapatistas showed what it's like to use selfless violence in service of the community.
 No one in these stories used violence selfishly.

 I suspect everyone in these stories would have preferred peace.
 But when the options are either self-defense or submission, each of us must make a choice.
 They chose selfless violence in service of the people they loved and in service of the Earth.
+What would you choose?

 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #17<br/>Judge for yourself when violence is appropriate</div>
 <div class="rev-act-body">Each person can have the strength to judge when violence is appropriate and when not.
 Think of 3 examples of selfish violence and selfless violence in service of a greater good.
 If necessary, do research to find three of each.
 What do the examples of selfish violence have in common?
 What do your examples of selfless violence have in common?
-When do you think violence is appropriate, and when is it not?</div></div>
+Decide for yourself when you think violence is appropriate, and when it is not.</div></div>
 <div style="padding-bottom:.75em"></div>
 <div class="rev-act"><div class="rev-act-header">Revolutionary Activity #18<br/>Learn self-defense</div>
 <div class="rev-act-body">Self-defense is the ultimate act of self-respect.
 Learn how to defend yourself and the people you love from threats and violent attacks.</div></div>